Direct Answer

 Annual contributions Confirmed

-Up to $5,000 per year can be contributed from any source.
+Up to $5,000 per year (indexed after 2027) can be contributed from any source; employer contributions of up to $2,500 are excludable from income and count toward the same cap.
+Contributions could not begin before July 4, 2026.
 This calculator assumes the same contribution amount every year.
 In practice, contributions may vary by year.
 The $5,000 annual limit is confirmed per the OBBBA.

 Growth rate Derived